webability-go/xamboo/README.md

 TO DO
 =======================
+- capture compiler result for page, not for stdout
 - BasicAuth should support an app function entry to call to verify user (not only user/pass into config file)
 - simple code server injector, finish all supported code
 - language server injector (beautify output)